 It is the general policy of the Company that significant decisions be considered by the Board as a whole.
 As a consequence, the standing (or permanent) committee structure of the Board is limited to those committees considered to be basic to, or required for, the operation of a publicly held company.
 Currently those committees are the Audit Committee, Compensation Committee, Nominating/Corporate Governance Committee, and Mergers and Acquisitions Committee, each of which has a written charter adopted by the Board of Directors.
-The Nominating/Corporate Governance Committee recommends the members and chairpersons of those committees to the Board.
-The Audit Committee, Compensation Committee, and Nominating/Corporate Governance Committee are made up of only independent directors.
+The Nominating/Corporate Governance Committee, Compensation Committee, Compensation Committee, and Nominating/Corporate Governance Committee, and Nominating/Corporate Governance Committee, and Nominating/Corporate Governance Committee are made up of only independent directors.
 The current charter for each of the Board's standing committees is available on the Company's web site at www.hillenbrandinc.com and is available in print to any shareholder who requests it through the Company's Investor Relations Department at One Batesville Boulevard, Batesville, Indiana 47006, telephone (812) 931-6000 and facsimile (812) 931-5209.